 Kiraly baths came recommended to us by a French family as being the oldest, most authentic and less touristy baths.
 Sadly upon reaching Kiraly we also realised that they don’t accept children under 14 years.
-Pity as all 3 of our kids are under 13!!

 Lukacs has a reputation for being a locals’ baths, as tourists do not frequent the baths as much as others in Budapest.
-It was first open in 1894 and is set in a small park and medicinal facility.
+It was first opened in 1894 and is set in a small park and medicinal facility.
 It has a total of eight pools, five thermal, a range of saunas and offers treatments such as physiotherapy, massages, mud treatments and salt chamber rooms.
 Not all the pools are open to the public however you can book specific sessions in advance.

 The grounds are pretty and people who have been cured at Lukacs have left marble tablets in the courtyard to express their gratitude, with the oldest tablet dating back to 1898.
-It has a bit of a reputation as a artist’s retreat!!
-It also produces its own bottled water, labeled Szent Lukács, that is helpful for stomach problems, gallbladder and kidney stones.
+It has a bit of a reputation as an artist’s retreat!!
+It also produces its own bottled water, labelled Szent Lukács, that is helpful for stomach problems, gallbladder and kidney stones.
 It comes in green bottles so keep an eye out.

-The main thermal baths are circular in shape with one end being a whirl pool.
+The main thermal baths are circular in shape with one end being a whirlpool.
 The other end houses the bubble lounges and water spouts.
 The actual two swimming pools are segregated into gender and you will need to have a swimming cap to enter them!
 There a quite few saunas, including a herbal one and a salt room.
-It is a basic spa but family friendly and welcoming to children.
+It is a basic spa but family-friendly and welcoming to children.

 A daily ticket with a changing cabin cost us 3200 forint each, which was about 50 euros a family.
-They operate a electronically tagged bracelet system for access to the pools and your cabin, which we found safe, however we have read reports of cabins being accessed and items being stolen.
+They operate an electronically tagged bracelet system for access to the pools and your cabin, which we found safe, however, we have read reports of cabins being accessed and items being stolen.
 The simple message is, don’t take anything of value and don’t leave anything of value there.
 The cabin remains yours as long as you’re in the spa.

 For a list of their prices, please visit their website.